Last updated: Jun 16, 2022

 Let's quickly run through each to find out what the total cost could add up.

-Ok.
-Simple enough.
+Ok, simple enough.
 "I just choose a company name and that's free."
 Well, yes and no.

 Yes.
 The name is pretty much free.
 But, no, you do not just choose any name and register it.
 Firstly, as you might have guessed, you cannot use the same name as another company already registered.
 Secondly, and importantly, your company name must be sufficiently distinguishable from other company names already registered.
 This is a common basis for the CRO to refuse a company name registration.